elunna/nerfhack-changelog/README.md

 * Water damage may disintegrate scrolls; may occur when dipping (Dynahack)
 * Disintegration rays can vaporize boulders
 * Items can be erodeproofed via confused enchant weapon scrolls or by dipping into non-diluted potions of reflection.
-* Item erosion can be repaired by dipping into a non-diluted potion of restore ability (xNetHack)
+* Item erosion and negative enchantment can be repaired by dipping into a non-diluted potion of restore ability; the read counters on spellbooks can also be refreshed (xNetHack)

 #### Fragile items are more vulnerable
 * Beams of force bolt and striking can break fragile items in inventory.